jackphillips96/KDD_Project_COVID19/README.md

 Data Sources:
 -

+For our project we decided to merge two datasets:

 https://ourworldindata.org/coronavirus-source-data

-In this project we utilize data that was made available by European Center for Disease Prevention and Control (ECDC) that was made available to us by “our world in data”.
+In this project we first utilized data that was made available by European Center for Disease Prevention and Control (ECDC) that was made available to us by “our world in data”.
 ECDC  collects and harmonizes data from around the world via national health agencies  which allows us to compare and contrast what is happening in different  countries.

 https://ourworldindata.org/grapher/stay-at-home-covid?time=2020-01-01..
 The Oxford Covid-19 Government Response Tracker (OxCGRT) collects systematic information on which governments have taken which measures, and when.
 This can help decision-makers and citizens understand governmental responses in a consistent way, aiding efforts to fight the pandemic.
 The OxCGRT systematically collects information on several different common policy responses governments have taken, records these policies on a scale to reflect the extent of government action, and aggregates these scores into a suite of policy indices.